IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-self-managed.md

 - `CP_ENTITLEMENT_KEY`: This is the entitlement key you acquired as per the instructions above, this is a 80+ character string

 !!! warning
     If your `AWS_SESSION_TOKEN` is expires while the deployer is still running, the deployer may end abnormally.
 In such case, you can just issue new temporary credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`) and restart the deployer.
-Alternatively, you can update the 3 vault secrets, which are re-retrieved by the deployer on a regular basis.
+Alternatively, you can update the 3 vault secrets, respectively `aws-access-key`, `aws-secret-access-key` and `aws-session-token` with new values as they are re-retrieved by the deployer on a regular basis.

 ### Set deployer status directory
 Cloud Pak Deployer uses the status directory to log its activities and also to keep track of its running state.
 For a given environment you're provisioning or destroying, you should always specify the same status directory to avoid contention between different deploy runs.